HOME > Environment > Efforts for Preventing Global Warming > Expanding use of non-fossil energy sources

 Development and expansion of the use of renewable energy sources

-Hydroelectric, geothermal, photovoltaic, wind, and biomass energy are all clean and renewable , and the electric utilities are striving to develop them.
+Hydroelectric, geothermal, solar, wind, and biomass energy are all clean and renewable , and the electric companies are striving to develop them.

 Japanese electric power companies have been purchasing electricity generated from the solar and wind power systems of our customers, and thus renewable energy sources account for about 10% of total electricity.

-Renewable energy such as photovoltaic power has problems involving efficiency, cost of power generation and stability of output.
-R&D on the latest power system control technologies for combining existing power plants and storage batteries will be actively conducted to help stabilize the system, when introducing large amounts of wind and photovoltaic power, which are susceptible to the weather.
+Renewable energy such as solar power has problems involving efficiency, cost of power generation and stability of output.
+R&D on the latest power system control technologies for combining existing power plants and storage batteries will be actively conducted to help stabilize the system, when introducing large amounts of wind and solar power, which are susceptible to the weather.

-Electric utilities will keep striving to develop and improve renewable energy sources.
+Electric companies will keep striving to develop and improve renewable energy sources.

-As a result of our efforts to decarbonate energy supply, even though the electricity demand in Japan is now 3.5 times greater since the oil crisis of the 1970s, the CO2 emission intensity (end use electricity) in fiscal 2010 was approx. 41% lower than in fiscal 1970.
+As a result of our efforts to decarbonate energy supply, even though the electricity demand in Japan is now 3.5 times greater since the oil crisis of the 1970s, the CO2 emission factor (CO2 emissions per kWh of power consumption) in FY 2010 was approx. 41% lower than in FY 1970.

 Page Top